-There is not much of 2020 that has been easy.
-And I don't expect that will change in the next few months.
+There is much that is distressing these days, our news is filled with stories of trouble.
 But now is the time of blessing, because we are God's people.
 This is not what we expected blessing would look like or feel like.
 It is not a life of ease or comfort.
 It is not a life free from care - it is the opposite.